blech/moves-geojson/README.md

-A work in progress to create utilities for [Moves](http://moves-app.com/), an activity tracker for Android and iOS, including displaying tracks on a web map and GeoJSON export.
+exporA work in progress to create utilities for [Moves](http://moves-app.com/), an activity tracker for Android and iOS, including displaying tracks on a web map and GeoJSON export.

 ## Hosted